RamenVentures/Operating-Manual/README.md

 ---

 ### Meeting
-Our next step is to meet your founding team, preferably face-to-face.
+Step 2 is to meet your founding team, preferably face-to-face.

 #### Goal